JamieMagee/katmagee.net/site/content/case-studies/human-shaped-book.md

 ---
-title: Human-shaped book
+title: A human-shaped world
-case_subtitle: 'Vision and values '
+case_subtitle: "Vision and values "
-description: 'An inspirational but playful manifesto for Designit''s vision and values '
+description: "An inspirational but playful manifesto for Designit's vision and values "
 thumbnail: /img/ahs_3.jpg
 case_feature_img: /img/ahs_3.jpg
-case_summary: >-
-  An inspirational but playful manifesto to consolidate Designit's culture after a period of upheaval.
-I worked closely with key internal stakeholders to distil Designit's vision and values, and communicate them in a uniquely Designit way: A human-shaped book, and ten rules of thumb to live by.
+case_summary: "Designit needed to consolidate its culture after a period of upheaval.
+I worked closely with key internal stakeholders to distill the company's vision and values, and communicate them in a uniquely Designit way:
+  Ten rules of thumb to live by to build a human-shaped world. "
+testimonial: "\"We don't have a dress code, but we do have strict no asshole policy.\""
 date: 2018-08-14T05:21:59.331Z
-draft: false
+draft: true
 ---
-Designit, a global strategic design firm, had doubled its headcount in the last year, and had been acquired by a much larger multinational IT company.
-Designit needed to consolidate its culture, and communicate its vision and values internally and externally – without the usual bland corporate vision/mission statement.
+Designit is a global strategic design agency.
+In 2015, Designit had doubled its headcount in just one year, opened new offices in new regions, and was acquired by Indian multinational IT company Wipro.

+To ensure a succesful acquisition and support further growth, Designit needed to consolidate its unique culture and communicate its vision and values internally and externally.
+But a traditional corporate vision/mission statement just would not fit with Designit's culture....

 ![A human-shaped world is where everything is designed around real human needs](/img/ahs_1_1.jpg)

+I collected and consolidated input from key internal stakeholders from Designit's twelve offices around the globe.
+I then worked closely with a core steering group, including the founder and CEO, to define Designit's vision for a human-shaped world, and the shared values needed to achieve this.

+![It starts here](/img/ahs_1_2.jpg)

+\
-I set the direction for the tone of the book.
+It was my responsibility to set the right tone for the book.
 We wanted to inspire our employees and clients – not with talk of hopes and dreams, but by lighting a fire under their ass.
 We cut the BS and corporate jargon and got to the point, while having some fun along the way.

-![It starts here](/img/ahs_1_2.jpg)

-I worked with key internal stakeholders from our twelve offices around the globe to collect and consolidate their input, then with a fellow copywriter and art director to bring the book to life.
-From putting pen to paper to final layout, we went to print in just three weeks, in time for the Designit's annual company event.
+From putting pen to paper to final layout, we went to print in just three weeks, in time for Designit's annual company event.

 ![#5 Take pride in your work ](/img/ahs_1_0000_dsc06527-2.jpg)